youssefwadie/sudoku-game/README.md

 ## With the solver
 ![solved](/img/solved.png)

-**Notice that the correct values are colored green, the wrong answers or blank are colored red**
+**Notice that the correct values are colored green, the wrong and empty values are colored red**